ArnoldDP/OStim-Community-Modlist/README.md

 Unofficial beta is over, soon to be on the gallery.

-~~The Great Simonrim update is now live!
-Along with this, there is the addition of a Community Shaders profile and the amazing new OStim Standalone.~~
+The Simonrim/OStim SA/Community Shaders update is live!

-~~I promise the next update will not require a clean save.
-I am planning on adding some ReShade presets to go along with Community Shaders, and a few bug fixes.~~
+I promise the next update will not require a clean save.

-Recompiling, (un)fortunately I have to swap out Realm of Lorkhan with Alternate Perspective due to a consistent and recreatable crash.
-My appologies.

 I also now have a Discord for updates, feedback, and support.
 Feel free to join!
 [OCM Support discord](https://discord.gg/MgDsHfmCEF)